 To be super honest, this is a lot like Uber.
 It is just for packages and pets instead of passengers.

+Yes, Roadie is legit.
+This is an app where you could legitimately earn some side income.
 I feel like this site fits right into a category of sites that I have recently been taking a closer look at.
 Some of these sites include some pretty notable names…

 To me, this is all side-hustle gold (if you have what it takes to meet the requirements)… and I think that Roadie.com absolutely fits into this.